dfinity/sdk/docs/design/dfx-extensions.md

 # DFX extensions - how it works

-`dfx` extension is a feature in the DFINITY Developer Software Development Kit (SDK) that allows for extending the `dfx` CLI's core functionality.
-Modeled after the principles of [Git custom commands](https://mfranc.com/tools/git-custom-command/) and [Cargo's custom subcommands](https://doc.rust-lang.org/book/ch14-05-extending-cargo.html#extending-cargo-with-custom-commands), the feature enables the addition of user-defined commands that seamlessly integrate with the existing `dfx` command set.
+`dfx` extension is a feature in the DFINITY Developer Software Development Kit (SDK) that allows for extending the `dfx` CLI's core functionality; it enables the addition of user-defined commands.

+Modeled after the principles of [Git custom commands](https://mfranc.com/tools/git-custom-command/) and [Cargo's custom subcommands](https://doc.rust-lang.org/book/ch14-05-extending-cargo.html#extending-cargo-with-custom-commands), the feature enables the addition of user-defined commands that integrate with the existing `dfx` command set.

 ## dfx extension install